Aileen Yingst

 R. Aileen Yingst is an American geologist and senior scientist for the Planetary Science Institute as well as an Investigator on the Perseverance rover's SHERLOC instrument for NASA.
-She has contributed to many projects including Mars Science Library, Mars Rover Exploration, and Mars 2020, focusing mainly on macro/microtexture of surfaces on Mars.
+She has contributed to many projects including Mars Science Laboratory (MSL), Mars Exploration Rovers (Spirit and Opportunity), and Mars 2020, focusing mainly on macro/microtexture of surfaces on Mars.

 Education

 Yingst attended Andrews Academy.
 She earned degrees in physics and astronomy from Dartmouth College and master and doctorate degrees in geological sciences from Brown University.

 Career

 While in graduate school, Yingst was part of a team that received funding to work on NASA's Clementine lunar project.
 She also received individual NASA funding to study rock fragments.

 Yingst became Director of the Wisconsin Space Grant Consortium in 2001.
 From 2002 to 2006, she held the roles of Secretary Treasurer, Vice-chair and Chair of the Planetary Division of the Geological Society of America.
 She was elected a Fellow of the Geological Society of America in 2015.

 Yingst has served as Associate Principal Investigator on NASA's Mars Exploration Rover program.

 As of June 6, 2019 R. Aileen Yingst became the Mars Exploration Program Analysis Group (MEPAG) Chair.
-The MEPAG is a scientific community based group that helps to analyze and determine Mars exploration supporting NASA's interplanetary travel initiatives.
+The MEPAG is a scientific community-based group that helps to analyze and determine Mars exploration supporting NASA's interplanetary travel initiatives.